nhvd3500111/Machine-Learning-Fundamentals/README.md

 A series of Machine Learning Problems and their solution

-See the MS Word File for further explanation of the Tasks
+See the Problems File for further explanation of the Tasks